codex-academy/BasicExpressWebApp/README.md

 FLUSH PRIVILEGES;
 ```

-Once the database is created execute this SQL command in the database to create the products table.
+After creating the database execute this SQL command in the database to create the `categories` and `products` table.
 Be sure to run this in the newly created my_products database.

 ```
+use my_products;

 create table categories(
 	id int primary key auto_increment,
 	description char(100) not null